Welcome to the TeenPit, Class of 2018!

-#TeenPit is a new contest created by Michael Mammay and Kelly Ann Hopkins to showcase teen writing prowess and help teen writers improve their craft!
+TeenPit is a contest created by Michael Mammay and Kelly Ann Hopkins to showcase teen writing prowess and help teen writers improve their craft!
 The contest asks teens to send in their best first page, up to 250 words, and a 50 word pitch for their manuscript.
-Here are the rules:
+Here are the new and improved 2018 rules:

-- All teens must have a permission slip signed by their parent/guardian allowing their work to be evaluated.
+- All teens must have a permission slip signed by their parent or guardian allowing their work to be evaluated in the mentor round.
 In addition, permission is granted to allow the student’s first name, last initial to be published in relation to their entry.
 A pen name may also be used for privacy.

 - Mentors will be experienced adult writers familiar with the world of publishing.
 Some will be published writers, others may be editors or other uniquely qualified authors.
-Mentors will work with the finalists on their first chapter up to 20 pages!
+Mentors will work with the finalists on their first chapter up to a maximum of 20 pages!

 - Only manuscripts submitted within the submission window will be considered.

 - Entries must be middle grade or young adult appropriate.
 No adult content, please.

 - When the submission window opens on March 17th, entries will be emailed to submissionsteenpit @ gmail.com (no spaces) and will include the following information:

 - Title of the work and current word count

 - Genre of the work (ex: Young adult contemporary, Middle grade fantasy)

 - Parent’s name and contact email

 - 50 word pitch for the manuscript